Drizin/CodegenCS/src/CodegenCS/README.md

 ## Templates Summary

-So basically when we implementing any template interface we get:
+So basically when we implement any template interface we get:

 - Templates can be loaded (`.LoadTemplate<T>`) and rendered (`.Render(TModel model)`) directly from the ICodegenTextWriter
 - Templates can be interpolated (`Template.Load<T>`) and rendered (`.Render(TModel model)`) directly from any interpolated string